-The 2017 Chicago Ethnography Incubator will be held on March 9th and 10th.
-The event brings together leading faculty and exceptional graduate students for an annual symposium on state of the field discussions regarding ethnographic fieldwork and participant observation methods
+The 2020 Chicago Ethnography Incubator will be held on March 12th and 13th.
+The event will bring together leading faculty and exceptional graduate students for an annual symposium on state of the field discussions regarding ethnographic fieldwork and participant observation methods.

 Ethnographic Reflections - A Panel Discussion with our Faculty Fellows

-On Thursday, March 9th the Annual Chicago Ethnography incubator will host “Ethnographic Reflections.”
-This event will feature a roundtable panel discussion with the 2017 Incubator’s faculty regarding current methodological, substantive, and ethical issues presently confronting ethnographic research.
+On Thursday, March 12th the Annual Chicago Ethnography incubator will host “Ethnographic Reflections.”
+This event will feature a roundtable panel discussion with the 2020 Incubator’s faculty regarding current methodological, substantive, and ethical issues presently confronting ethnographic research.
 The event is open to the public.
-5:30pm to 7:00pm in Social Sciences Research Building, Room 122.
-Please see the event flyer below.

 Please feel free to contact the planning committee at firstname.lastname@example.org with any questions!